Developer Workflow and Project Management

 feature or “just” a bug fix, start by branching from the

 will always be possible to merge your issue branch into

 develop later if

 develop, merging into

-master will not
+main will not

 be possible, and you’re therefore committed to the next minor/major release.

 RDF4J uses ‘merge-commits’ as its pull request merge strategy.
 We aim to